From Violation to Validation: Managing Healthcare Infections with Confidence and Control

 A healthcare worker and an older adult playing with colorful wooden blocks at a table.

-When Infractions Happen—What Matters Most Is the Response
+When Infection Happens—What Matters Most Is the Response

 No healthcare organization is immune to compliance violations.
-What separates high-performing organizations from struggling ones is how infractions are managed after they occur.
+What separates high-performing organizations from struggling ones is how infections are managed after they occur.

-This article outlines a proven framework for responding to healthcare infractions with clarity, confidence, and control.
+This article outlines a proven framework for responding to healthcare infections with clarity, confidence, and control.

 Step 1: Immediate Containment and Documentation